Seddryck/NBi/_documentation/compare-configuration.md

 The column is simply ignored during the comparison.
 It means this column doesn’t influence the result of the comparison.
 This type can be useful with MDX queries returning a default measure if you don’t care about this value.
 Some queries also have a Timestamp column attached as last column and this kind of column is not relevant when comparing two result-sets.

+### Default behaviour
+By default, if nothing is specified, NBi will consider that all columns are keys except the last.

+You can use the attribute *keys* to specify that the keys are all the columns except last (default) or just the first or even all the columns.

+You can also use the attribute *values** to specify the columns that should be treated as values. *all-except-first* and *last* respectively with the options *first* and *all-except-last* of the attribute *keys*.
+Since v1.16, if you select *none* for the attribute *values*, each column that is not treated as a key will be be ignored.

 ## Column’s types

 ### Text